 Italy is full of beautiful coastal towns and villages, but none are as famous or, in our opinion, as beautiful as the Amalfi Coast.
-Located along the southern coast of Italy on the Tyrrhenian Sea, it is no wonder that the Amalfi coastline is known as having some of the most stunning views in the country.
-No Italy visit would be complete without spending time on the Amalfi Coast.
+Located along the southern coast of Italy on the Tyrrhenian Sea, Amalfi is historically significant as one of the three powerful maritime republics of the Italian Peninsula, along with Venice and Genoa.
+The Amalfi Coast is renowned for its colorful towns, such as Positano and Amalfi, which offer unique charm and picturesque settings against dramatic coastal cliffs.
+It is no wonder that the Amalfi coastline is known for having some of the most stunning views in the country and has garnered the nickname the “Divine Coast.”
+No Italy visit would be complete without spending time in this part of the country.

 We took 3 days to explore Amalfi Coast and felt like we had just scratched the surface.
 Regardless of how many days you choose to spend visiting Amalfi Coast, it is a good idea to have a plan for what you want to see so you can make the most of your time.